 Baby Sea Turtle Release

-Fully Indoctrinated, we traipsed after our leader into the evening’s dusk, following him down to the empty beach.
-Once we arrived, Enrique traced a line in the sand a few feet from water line.
+Fully indoctrinated, we traipsed after our leader into the evening’s dusk, following him down to the empty beach.
+Once we arrived, Enrique traced a line in the sand a few feet from the water line.
 Crouching behind it, we gently released our babies onto the sand, verbally encouraging them to seek out their new world.

 Some, like Tia, needed more encouragement than others.
 But all eventually made it into the surf with their overly protective parents wishing them well as the last remnants of the day’s sun faded away.